 17 Reasons Women Make Great Leaders

-Gender shouldn’t determine an individual’s leadership abilities.
-Instead, organizations must assess leadership potential by evaluating individual strengths and personality traits.
-However, often, women aren’t encouraged to assume leadership roles as much as their male counterparts, which contributes to the lopsided power dynamics of the corporate landscape.
-A recent Fortune coverage suggests that women now head 23 organizations on the Global 500 list, which is an all-time high!
-Besides, their representation is more diverse than ever; in 2020, only one woman of color headed a Global 500 business.
-In 2021, there were six women!
-Yet, while women are steadily climbing up the corporate ladder, the chasm between men and women in leadership roles remains apparent.
+A recent Fortune coverage suggests that women now head 52 organizations on the Global 500 list, which is an all-time high!
+Besides, their representation is more diverse than ever.
+In 2020, only one woman of color headed a Global 500 business.
+In 2023, there were six of them!

 1. They Value Work-life Balance

 “Women are great leaders because we are able to balance professional and personal leadership skills.
-It’s easier to approach a woman leader with a personal request, or a sensitive question.
+It’s easier to approach a woman leader with a personal request or a sensitive question.
 I care about my team and their well-being, which includes their performance at work and their work-life balance.
 I also find women more proactive in becoming mentors, and sometimes it’s already such an open and communicative relationship that the transition to mentor is easy.”

 2. They Are More Inclusive